-- Kids World Playland (Macquarie Centre): the playcentre (that used to be Chipmunks) is once again open for business
+- Kids World Playland (Macquarie Shopping Centre): the playcentre (that used to be Chipmunks).

 7. Rock Climbing

 Do your kids love climbing?
-You will be happy to know that rock climbing places have reopened to to the public.
+Indoor rock climbing the perfect way to kill some energy – especially on those rainy days.
 Here is a list of centres around the North Shore that are ready for visitors:

-- The Edge Rocking Climbing Centre (Castle Hill): open but require booking ahead and three-hour time slots.
+- The Edge Rocking Climbing Centre (Castle Hill)

 8. Ice Skating